 The proposed project is the redevelopment of an existing building, which has existed on the site for 60 years.
 The proposed project will not change the use of the building.
 The surrounding neighborhood contains a mix of one-and two-story houses.
 The addition of a partial second story on the existing building fits within the character of the neighborhood.
+The reduction in the length of the existing building will bring the property closer to matching the setbacks for surrounding buildings.
 Therefore, the project will not alter the character of the area.